carterjnewt/UnixAssignment_Newton/README.md

 1. this code searches for the string "multiple" within the $2 of the master_SCPG_maize.txt file
 2. any matches it comes up with will pull the entire line and output it to the file multiple_maizeSNP.txt

+$ echo -e "SNP_ID\tChromosome\tPosition" | cat - chromosome1_maize.txt > Chromosome1_maize.txt

+1. I forgot to add headers to my final chromosome, multiple, and unknown files
+2. using this command will add headers to the first 3 columns in the respective order
+3. to avoid naming my final folders something too wordy I am simply going to convert them to new files with the first word capitalized

+$ echo -e "SNP_ID\tChromosome" | cat - old_files/multiple_maizeSNP.txt > Multiple_maizeSNP.txt

+1. This code only differs from the above by the removal of the "Position" header
+2. Since the multiple and unknown have no positions then there is no need for a position header
+3. Aslo switched "multiple" to "unknown" to cover for the unknown files as well using the same code

 ###Teosinte Data